Particular/TimeoutMigrationTool/README.md

 |   SQL Server |   On the source endpoint in a table	|
 |   Amazon SQS	|   On the target endpoint in a .fifo queue	|

 This drives how the migration tool behaves.
-Let's consider that an endpoint called Sales, containing timeouts that are to be consumed by endpoints Invoicing and Reporting.
+Let's consider that an endpoint called Sales, contains delayed messages that are to be consumed by endpoints Invoicing and Reporting.
 - For RabbitMQ, all the delayed messages from Sales, independent of their destination, will be migrated into the shared delayed delivery infrastructure that's used by the RabbitMQ transport.
+The messages will flow through that infrastructure and be routed to the correct destination.
-- For Azure Storage Queues, all the delayed messages from Sales will be migrated directly to the delayed delivery Azure Table from the Sales endpoint.
+- For Azure Storage Queues, all the delayed messages from Sales will be migrated into an Azure Table that holds delayed messages for the Sales endpoint.
 They are kept there until a polling mechanism picks them up as expired and sends them to the appropriate destination.
-- For SQL Server transport, all the delayed messages from Sales, will be migrated into the Sales endpoint.
+- For SQL Server transport, all the delayed messages from Sales, will be migrated into a dedicated delayed messages table in the Sales endpoint.
 They are kept there until a polling mechanism picks them up as expired and sends them to the appropriate destination.
 - For Amazon SQS, the delayed messages for Invoicing will be migrated directly to the invoicing.fifo queue, and the delayed messages for Reporting to reporting.fifo.